amoe/occupations-browser/doc/notes.md

 2018-12-27

-"keep the St. Andrew, public-house, Gower-street, Portman-square",1 "Tapster",3
+"keep the St. Andrew, public-house, Gower-street, Portman-square" "Tapster"
-"drive the waggon",1
+"drive the waggon"
-"keep a shop for selling all sorts of wearing apparel",1 "take bricks for him to different places",1
+"keep a shop for selling all sorts of wearing apparel" "take bricks for him to different places"

 We can manually create tags in the database by tagging all things of a certain kind.